Tutorial 4 - Modify Material Parameters

 for i = 1 : numel(radius)

-% modify the value for the c-rate in the control definition and update
+% modify the value for the radius in the active material definition

 jsonstruct.PositiveElectrode.Coating.ActiveMaterial.SolidDiffusion.particleRadius = radius(i);